nghialele/caddy-crowdsec/README.md

 * https://github.com/caddy-dns/porkbun

 ## Why?
-Forked from [https://github.com/encg/caddy-cloudflare-crowdsec](https://github.com/encg/caddy-cloudflare-crowdsec) for personal use.
+Forked from [https://github.com/encg/caddy-cloudflare-crowdsec](https://github.com/encg/caddy-cloudflare-crowdsec) for personal use since a lot of my domains was on Porkbun.
 The contents below is from the original repo.
 I will edit to my version along the way.

 ## Usage
 #### docker-compose.yml
 ```